-In accordance with the Internal Control Policy of Logista Group, development and execution of the internal control system (in which ICOFR Is embedded), it is assigned to the Internal Control Committee of the Logista Group, acting under the supervision and dependency on the Audit Committee and Board of Directors, and which president is the Finance Corporate Directorate.
+In accordance with the Internal Control General Policy of Logista Group, it is assigned to the Internal Control Committee of the Logista Group, which President is the Finance Corporate Director, the mission to drive forward and monitor the Internal Control System (in which ICOFR is embedded), and provide and approve the basic guides to its operation, under the supervision of and dependency on the Audit and Control Committee of the Board of Directors.

-Among other functions, the Internal Control Committee establishes the responsibility to validate the proposals of the internal control process managers or co-ordinators, or of corporate or business managers, to define, update and develop new processes or sub-processes and the objectives of control and control activities, including all those which are related to the ICOFR.
+Among other functions, the Internal Control Committee establishes the responsibility to validate the proposals of the Internal Control Process Owners or Co-ordinators, or of the Corporate Directors or Business Managers, to define, update and develop new processes or sub-processes and risks and control activities, including all those which are related to the ICOFR.